FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 problems at once and significantly simplifies execution flow for plugins.
 Execution flow now is very straightforward:
 `initialization -> update loop -> destruction`.

-The only thing that is now a bit "weird" is plugin instantiation, it is now decoupled from the plugin itself.
-There is a separate trait called `PluginConstructor` for that purpose, so typical plugin skeleton looks like this:
+The only thing that is now a bit "weird" is plugin instantiation, now it's decoupled from the plugin itself.
+There is a separate trait called `PluginConstructor` for that purpose, so a typical plugin skeleton looks like this:

 ```rust
 struct Game { }